alifirhas/cmdk-revision/src/520-535/527-Judment-fall-from-the-sky.md

 That's right, what pierced Tyrael's back was the Bright Soul Stone, and it was the second one!

 "Why is it not possible?"
 Roy lowered his head to Tyrael while inspiring the power in the crystal and began to absorb Tyrael's soul "Who told you that I made a bright soul stone?
-Let me tell you, There are several archangels in the high heaven, and I actually made a few!"
+Let me tell you, There are several archangels in the High Heaven, and I actually made a few!"

 It can only be said that traditional thinking kills people.
 Tyrael knows the dark soul stone very well, because there is only one fragment of the world stone, so only one dark soul stone can be made.
 When he discovered that the light soul stone was actually could imprison angel souls like the dark soul stone, he subconsciously thought that there was only one bright soul stone.

-The soul stone that imprisoned him before has been temporarily placed in the high-level heaven by them, so when he fought with Roy, he was not prepared for Roy's move at all.
+The soul stone that imprisoned him before has been temporarily placed in the High Heaven by them, so when he fought with Roy, he was not prepared for Roy's move at all.

 With the unwilling roar, Tyrael's soul turned into countless golden rays of light, which was inhaled by the crystal, and his angel body also turned into rays of light and dissipated.